-His research interests involve complex systems science, algorithms, simulation, and artificial intelligence.
-Among his other interests are software engineering, privacy, and financial systems.
-At present, he is working on constraint satisfaction techniques for analyzing changes in urban infrastructure systems.
+His current research interests involve complex systems science, algorithms, and artificial intelligence.
+Among his other interests are software engineering, privacy, and patent law.
+At present, he is working on techniques for analyzing urban infrastructure systems.
 He has a strong interest in the analysis of socio-technical systems (e.g., legal systems, cities, and financial markets).